 - A pie crust cover or tinfoil shaped to cover the pie edges is essential.
 Almond and coconut flours tend to over brown.
 The pie crust protector does an excellent job of preventing a burned crust around the edges.

-- Big important tip – Do not exclude the xanthan gum; it’s what helps bind the pie filling together and creates a great texture.
+- Big important tip – Do not exclude the xanthan gum; it’s what helps bind the pie filling together and creates a great texture, essential for making a creamy pumpkin filling.

 - There are substitutes you can use for xanthan gum in most recipes, but for this one, we want something that does not impact any extra flavors or texture.

 - Be sure to cover the pie with a pie crust protector or tin foil around the rim.
-Almond flour tends to over bake, and the pie protector will prevent over-browning.
+Almond flour tends to over bake, and the pie protector will prevent the keto pie crust from over-browning.

 The Maple Sugar Cookie Decorations (optional)